-Mossadeq, and said that Iran had a right to peaceful nuclear power if it complies with its responsibilities under the NPT.

-- An announcement on April 8, 2009, that U.S. officials would attend all future P5+1 meetings with Iran. - Loosened restrictions on U.S. diplomats to meet their Iranian counterparts at international meetings, and permission for U.S. embassies to invite Iranian diplomats to the 2009 celebration of U.S. Independence Day.
+- President Obama's reported two letters in 2009 to Iran's Supreme Leader expressing the Administration's philosophy in favor of engagement with Iran. - A major speech to the "Muslim World" in Cairo on June 4, 2009, in which President Obama said the United States had played a role in the overthrow of Mossadeq, and said that Iran had a right to peaceful nuclear power if it complies with its responsibilities under the NPT. - An announcement on April 8, 2009, that U.S. officials would attend all future P5+1 meetings with Iran. - Loosened restrictions on U.S. diplomats to meet their Iranian counterparts at international meetings, and permission for U.S. embassies to invite Iranian diplomats to the 2009 celebration of U.S. Independence Day.
 (The July 4, 2009, invitations did not get issued because of the Iran unrest.)

-2010 and 2011: Growing Skepticism on Engagement
+2010 and 2011: Growing Skepticism on Engagement and Focus on Pressure

-The crackdown on the 2009 election-related unrest by Iran and its refusal to agree to technical terms of the October 1, 2009, nuclear agreement substantially reduced the Administration's belief that engagement would cause a change in Iranian behavior.
+The crackdown on the 2009 election-related unrest by Iran and its refusal to agree to technical terms of the October 1, 2009, nuclear agreement substantially reduced the Administration's belief in engagement.
 In a statement following the June 9, 2010, passage of Resolution 1929, President Obama described Iran as refusing, thus far, to accept the path of engagement and choosing instead to preserve all elements of its nuclear program.
-During 2010-2011, the Administration has worked with partner countries to impose and implement a broad array of economic sanctions, discussed in detail in CRS Report RS20871, Iran Sanctions.
+During 2010-2011, the Administration has emphasized pressuring Iran through sanctions, while still offering dialogue and negotiations.
+The sanctions imposed in 2010-2011 are discussed in detail in CRS Report RS20871, Iran Sanctions.